 Within film and television studies, research interests include television histories, gender and queer theory, race and representation, televisual fame, British cinema, African cinema, national and transnational cinemas, exploitation/experimental/marginal cinema, Hollywood cinema and star studies, children’s film and television, film and/as practice, script, and screenwriting theory.

-The Lincoln School of Film and Media is home to a community of researchers undertaking projects relevant to life in a digitally connected world.
+The Lincoln School of Film, Media and Journalism is home to a community of researchers undertaking projects relevant to life in a digitally connected world.
 Students are encouraged to engage with research at the School.
 Find out more on the School’s research pages here: https://www.lincoln.ac.uk/home/fm/research/

 To support your experience within the postgraduate research community, new students are encouraged to enrol in October, February, or May.

 In addition to meeting peers across the University who are starting their research programme at the same time, there is access to a central training programme designed around the first three months of study, and targeted support aligned to each stage of the postgraduate research journey.
 Alternative enrolment dates may be agreed with your supervisor on an individual basis.

 Graduates may go on to a variety of media and culture-related roles in industry and positions may exist in research across a range of commercial and public sectors.
 Postgraduate study can provide opportunities for advancement in the media and creative industries, as well as in research and academia.

 Find out more about how postgraduate study can help further your career, develop your knowledge, or even prepare you to start your own business at one of our postgraduate events.Find out More

 MA by Research in English is designed for students who have a passion to pursue a research project defined by themselves.